canonical/operator-workflows/README.md

 | series | string | '[""]' | List of series to run the tests in JSON format, i.e. '["jammy", "focal"]'.
 Each element will be passed to tox as --series argument |

-* on_push: Builds and publishes the charm and its resources to appropriate channel, as defined (here)[https://github.com/canonical/charming-actions/tree/main/channel].
+* test_and_publish_charm: Builds and publishes the charm and its resources to appropriate channel, as defined (here)[https://github.com/canonical/charming-actions/tree/main/channel].
 The following parameters are available for this workflow:

 | Name | Type | Default | Description |
 |--------------------|----------|--------------------|-------------------|